The morning is a good time to set your day up, but having an evening routine is an excellent way to prepare for tomorrow and tie off any loose ends.

 - Pack your child’s school bag

-One thing to unclutter your mind
+One thing to unclutter your mind for bed time

 Before you get ready to relax it is a good idea to get things off your mind.